pycom/Jodel-iOS-Challenge/README.md

 • The project should be very easy to unit test.
 The project should have at least one unit test

-• The current boilerplate code is in Objective-C. The networking layer should stay in Objective-C and the rest of the app should be in Swift

 • Feel free to choose the Observer mechanism (RxSwift, ReactiveCocoa, your own creation)

 • Support error scenarios by simply showing an alert view